-Product Designer Joined about 7 years ago
+Product Designer Joined over 7 years ago

 "button/green-solid' isn't that great of a name.
 Button/primary, button/secondary works better since you can change the color of the button at any point in the design.
 It will get confusing when you have a button called "green" that's actually red.

 The implementation isn't as great as Slack's :/ It requires you to remember exactly what the shortcut for the emoji is.
 You also have to manually enable the ones you want.
 You can basically do this in OSX already.

 Interesting choice removing the brand colors from the app, they're possibly also rebranding?